Josh-Decime/Notes/2025/9 September/September_2025_Notes.md

+# End of Month Recap
+In September 2025 I primarily continued to work on Geist-Agent.
+I wrapped up Ward functionality, reorganized the project files, started & nearly finished Seance.
+I also deployed the Quail-Kingdom-Market & Geist-Chatbot.
+That was all done in spite of how busy my personal & work life was through the month.
+Unfortunately I think next month is going to be even busier.
+But I’m still determined to keep coding every day with whatever time I can spare.

+(Expand upon monthly recap when I have more time)

+---

+# 9/30/2025
+Seance is an important functionality for this project & is something I want to function well.
+For the most part it does.
+By default it can answer a wide array of questions.
+But there are certain types of questions it struggles with, which is why I made –deep & –wide.
+But at this point I have spent so much time on it that I need to move on soon.

+# 9/29/2025
+I didn’t have a lot of time so I added the query logging back in because that was useful & had been lost when I was trying to get –deep & –wide to work better.

 # 9/28/2025
 Seance’s –deep & now –wide responses just keep getting worse when I try to develop them further.
 I’ve had to revert several times & am considering doing it again because it just keeps breaking.
 I am beyond my current depth of understanding so AI is really leading this one right now & I can't guide it or critique it like I usually do.
 This is my first project in python & I don’t find it as natural to read as other languages.
 This project is also very far from the websites, webgames & VR projects of my past in terms of what it does & how it functions.